 - Know the fundamental principles governing the assembly and function of macromolecules.

-- Know the fundamental principles underlying gene expression in bacteria and eukaryotes.
+- Know the fundamental principles underlying gene expression in eukaryotes.

 - Know the fundamental principles of cell physiology and histology.

 - Know the fundamental principles of human metabolism.

 - Know the fundamental principles of genetics.

 - Begin to make the connections between basic scientific information and clinical medicine.

 Time Commitment and Course Length